panzerdp/dmitripavlutin.com/content/posts/050-js-interview/index.md

 #### Answer

-It's easy to miss the newline between the `return` keyword and `[items]` expression.
+It's easy to miss the new line between the `return` keyword and `[items]` expression.

-But actually this newline makes the JavaScript automatically insert a semicolon between `return` amd `[items]` expression.
+The newline makes the JavaScript automatically insert a semicolon between `return` and `[items]` expression.
 That's an equivalent of the above code snippet:

 ```javascript{2}
 function arrayFromValue(item) {